Skip to main content

 Unlike some apps that force a single structure on your whole instance, Hierarchy for Jira lets every team using it and every project be uniquely configured to your needs.

-The best part is you can save different custom views for easy access anytime.
-This allows you to set up views for dependencies management, bug tracking, release management, weekly progress reports, and more!
+One of our customers' favourite features on top of the custom hierarchy is that you can save different custom views for easy access anytime.
+This allows you to set up views for specific types of dependency management, bug tracking, release management, weekly progress reports, and more!

 You can also export your issues to a CSV (or share your Hierarchy for Jira views with a shareable URL) while retaining their hierarchy, and track each level's story point or time progress.